 An adequacy decision, outlined in Article 45(1) of the GDPR, permits cross-border data transfers out of the EU.
 It also permits the onward transfer from or to a party outside of the EU without further authorisation from a supervisory authority.

 To ensure the UK has adequate safeguards in place to protect data belonging to EEA citizens, an adequacy decision must be reached by the European Commission.
 The European Commission agreed to perform an adequacy assessment as part of the UK-EU Withdrawal Agreement.
-But, this has not yet been finalised.

 In Chapter 5 of the GDPR, conditions are outlined to assess these adequacy decisions.
 Conditions include the country’s rules of law, respect for human rights and freedoms, relevant legislation, security measures and whether or not the country has an independent supervisory authority such as the UK’s Information Commissioner’s Office.